 Uxbridge High School Academy Trust is a company limited by guarantee and an exempt charity.
-The charitable company's memorandum and articles of association are its primary governing documents.
+The charitable company's memorandum and articles of association are the primary governing documents of the academy trust.

 The trustees of Uxbridge High School Academy Trust are also the directors of the charitable company for the purposes of company law.
-The charitable company is known as Uxbridge High School Academy Trust and is most often referred to as Uxbridge High School.
+The charitable company operates as Uxbridge High School Academy Trust and is most often referred to as Uxbridge High School.

-Details of the trustees who served during the year, and to the date these accounts were approved are included in the Reference and Administrative Details on page 1.
+Details of the trustees who served during the year, and to the date these accounts are approved are included in the Reference and Administrative Details on page 1.